S. Jaimungal

 Vladimir Surkov Option Pricing Using Fourier Space Time-Stepping Framework

-Angelo Valov First Passage Times: Integral Equations, Randomization and Analytical Approximations
+Angel Valov First Passage Times: Integral Equations, Randomization and Analytical Approximations

 Eddie K.H.
 Ng Kernel-based Copula Processes

-The FST Online Calculator
+The FST Methods

-Our online option calculator uses the FST and mrFST method, developed in collaboration with K. Jackson and V. Surkov, for valuing a variety of options.
+The FST, mrFST and irFST method, developed in collaboration with K. Jackson and V. Surkov, for valuing a variety of options allows for efficient computation of path-dependent options for equities, commodities, and interest rate derivatives.
 The underlying dynamics is based on Levy models with and without regime changes and with and without mean-reversion.
 You can find the relevant research papers below.
 Matlab source code can also be found here: http://fst-framework.sourceforge.net/

 Publications and Working Papers